pgMemento/pgMemento/README.md

 TABLEs, they will of course remain in the target schema but occupying extra disk space.

 #### 5.6.6.
-Restore revisions of a certain tuple
+Restore revisions of a certain tuple or table on-the-fly

-It is also possible to restore only revisions of a certain tuple with the function `pgmemento.generate_log_entry`.
-It requires a transaction ID, the audit_id of the tuple and the corresponding table and schema name.
+It is also possible to restore only revisions of a certain tuple or table with the function `pgmemento.generate_log_entry` or `pgmemento.generate_log_entries`.
+Both functions require a range of transaction IDs the user is interested in and the corresponding table and schema name.
+With the audit_id, `generate_log_entry` takes one more additional argument to specify the tuple.
+With the following query, it is possible to look at all revisions of one tuple.

 <pre>
 SELECT